PeterLucido/BlackJack/README.md

 * JavaScript

 ## IceBox Items:
 I plan to create splitting and doubling-down options.
-I also want to design and style based on the original wireframe I made when I first started.
+I also want to design and style based on the original wireframe I made when I first started this project.

 ![image](/images/Black%20Jack%20game-07.png)